 A major element of being a worthy main character is to accept your friends for what they are.
 Do not make an effort to change them, even if the result would be considerably stronger and cooler-looking, and even not if such a change is completely natural for them.

 Gonna visit a new region?
 Abandonthose weak-ass Pokemon who failed to let you win the tournament!
 Hell, wreck the damn bus, too!
 Except your starter, for only that one has a hidden reset switch.

 Exploiting Pokemon to further your own ambitions is encouraged, unless you wear a uniform with an R on it.

 Just because you want to succeed at your life's goal doesn't mean you will.
 You'll come close, but there's always someone better.

 Sometimes the events of your life come into conflict with the sensibilities of those who wish to hear about them, whether through subjects deemed inappropriate, medical conditions or even recent traumas.
 In that case, simply omit those events!
 Don't worry if it means important elements will go unexplained, potential characters will go missing or the plot might even derail significantly.
 Things will work out eventually, right?

-ONIGIRI RICE CAKES ARE DONUTS, BITCH!!
+ONIGIRI RICE CAKES ARE DONUTS, BITCH!
+Or pre-photoshopped sandwiches.

 Meditation will increase your attack power!
 Beating your belly like a drum will maximize it, but at the cost of half your lifespan—so be careful.

 Many animals don't want to be your friend.
 In that case, your only hope is to be a target for malevolent forces, so that the act of overcoming the adversity will bring you together.
 In fact, if the first creature you meet doesn't want anything to do with you, your best bet is to deliberately piss off everyone else around you.
 That way you have something to protect him from.